 Plus- once I have completed their first mockups (or drafts, or whatever work I’m doing) I can upload it right to Basecamp and they can give their feedback via comments directly onto that image.

 This limits the need for the client to say “oh I love the colors on image783.jpeg and the sidebar on image563.jpeg” and having to take note and gather all the feedback to implement.

 For any random text, login information, or whatever else you need to keep track off, you can make a text document.
 This can then be edited by you or your client and also comments can be added for discussion, feedback or questions on each individual document.

 Not only will you be keeping your project on track with your client, but you can choose what the client sees or cannot see.
 So if you want to add a bunch of to-do items that they client doesn’t really need to be aware of, you can still add those to the list and simply choose yourself as the only person that can see it.

 Anything that has been added, to-do items checked off and any comments or discussions that have been made, are automatically added to the “Latest Project Updates” section of the page.
 So you can see who is doing what and when.
 You can also choose to get notified via email each time a client has done something with the project- or you can choose to just check in daily.

 The Latest Discussions section will also show all the comments or feedback that has been given in any section of the project- so you can easily see where you need to respond.

 1. Client fills out online Hire Me form.

-2. I send client invoice (via Freshbooks), the contract (via Contractualy) and setup a new project template in Basecamp.
+2. I send client invoice, the contract and setup a new project template in Basecamp.

 3. I invite them to the project directly in Basecamp where they will find my Getting Started documents (planning guide, questionnaire, etc) and can see the to-do lists and timelines.